 This report explores the measurable impacts of Hurricane María on the Puerto Rican population utilizing data published up to February 2018 and focuses particularly on out-migration.
 The Center also manages an online clearinghouse to support disaster relief and recovery efforts.
-28

-24 Child Poverty: A Great Abyss for the Puerto Rican Economy, Youth Development Instituted, included in the appendices.
+&lt;sup>28 Child Poverty: A Great Abyss for the Puerto Rican Economy, Youth Development Instituted, included in the appendices.

-25 Summary Counting of Homeless, 2017, Department of the Family, included in the appendices.
+&lt;sup>29 Summary Counting of Homeless, 2017, Department of the Family, included in the appendices.

-26 Housing Industry Situation, Puerto Rico Builders' Association, included in the appendices.
+&lt;sup>30 Housing Industry Situation, Puerto Rico Builders' Association, included in the appendices.

-27 Economic Report to the Governor 2017, Planning Board of Puerto Rico, included in the appendices.
+Economic Report to the Governor 2017, Planning Board of Puerto Rico, included in the appendices.

-28 Puerto Rico Post-Maria, Rebuild Puerto Rico Report, City University of New York, Center for Puerto Rican Studies, included in the appendices.
+Puerto Rico Post-Maria, Rebuild Puerto Rico Report, City University of New York, Center for Puerto Rican Studies, included in the appendices.